konradjk/loftee/README.md

 -   Splice site disrupting
 -   Frameshift variants

+### Filters

+LOFTEE implements a set of filters to deem a LoF as "low-confidence."

 For stop-gained and frameshift variants, LOFTEE removes:

 -   Variants that are in the last X% of the transcript (filter_position; default = 5%)
--   Variants in genes with only a single exon
 -   Variants that land in an exon with non-canonical splice sites around it (i.e. intron does not start with GT and end with AG)

 For splice-site variants, LOFTEE removes:

 -   Variants in small introns (min_intron_size; default = 15 bp)
 -   Variants that fall in an intron with a non-canonical splice site (i.e. intron does not start with GT and end with AG).
--   Variants in NAGNAG sites (acceptor sites rescued by in-frame acceptor site)

 For all variants, LOFTEE removes:

 -   Variants where the purported LoF allele is the ancestral state (across primates)

+### Flags

+LOFTEE implements a series of flags based on some variant parameters.

+For stop-gained and frameshift variants, LOFTEE flags:

+-   Variants in genes with only a single exon

+For splice-site variants, LOFTEE flags:

+-   Variants in NAGNAG sites (acceptor sites rescued by in-frame acceptor site)

 ## Requirements

 -   VEP
 -   Ancestral sequence (human_ancestor.fa.rz)
+-   Samtools (must be on path)

 ## Usage